yulii0/yulii0/README.md

 # Tools: Vanilla App
 This project was created using Vite.
 For knowledge and configuration of additional features, refer to the [documentation](https://vitejs.dev/).

+## What we used:
+- HTML
+- CSS
+- JS